LeChatErrant/API-template/README.md

 }));
 ```

-There is an other middleware to do some more advanced checking : the *ownershipMiddleware*
+#### Ownership

+The Ownership middleware scopes an entity to a specific user
-Basically, it ensures nobody can access other users information, unless admin
+Basically, it ensures nobody except the user owning the resource can access it, unless admin

-Additionally, it allows to add the 'me' logic on routes (enabling to use `me` as userId to refer to your own user)

 In summary, it does 3 things :
  - It checks if the user is logged in
  - It checks if the user has the right to access the requested resources
    - If the user has the role `USER`, he can only access his own resources
    - If the user has the role `ADMIN`, he can access resources from every users
- - It enables using 'me' as `userId`, to refer to the user currently logged (ex: `GET` `/users/me`)

 ## Contributors